Bucknell-Biol364/Project_1_Group_7_2024/README.md

 ## Objectives

 1. Exploring normality of data
+- read in data and packages correctly
--determine if a data set is normally distributed or not -normalize a set of data that isn't normal
+- determine if a data set is normally distributed or not
+- normalize a set of data that isn't normal

 2. Visualizing Data
 - create different types of graphs to visualize data with a specific hypothesis